Operator $\ell_p\to\ell_q$ norms of Gaussian matrices: Introduction

 Moreover, two-sided bounds are also known for extremal values of $(p,q)$, i.e., when $p\in\{1,\infty\}$ or $q\in\{1,\infty\}$ (see \cite[Remark~1.4]{GHLP} and \cite[Propositions~1.8 and 1.10]{APSS}).
-The question whether similar two-sided inequalities hold for other ranges of $p$ and $q$ with arbitrary $A$ was, up to now, entirely open; all known bounds match only up to a logarithmic constant (see \cite{GHLP, APSS}) or are valid only in some very special cases (for the trivial structure, i.e., when $a_{ij}=1$ for all $i,j$, or, more generally, for tensor structures -- this follows by the Chevet inequality).
-We refer to the introductions to \cite{APSS} and \cite{LSChevet} for more details and an overview of the history of the problem.
+The question whether similar two-sided inequalities hold for other ranges of $p$ and $q$ with arbitrary $A$ was, up to now, entirely open; all known bounds match only up to logarithmic terms in the dimension (see \cite{GHLP, APSS}) or are valid only in some very special cases (for the trivial structure, i.e., when $a_{ij}=1$ for all $i,j$, or, more generally, for tensor structures -- this follows from the Chevet inequality \cite{Ch}).
+We refer to the introductions of \cite{APSS} and \cite{LSChevet} for more details and an overview of the history of the problem.

 From now on, we will consider only the case $1\le p\le 2\le q\le\infty$.
 The following conjecture was formulated in \cite{GHLP} (see \cite{APSS} for a discussion of other ranges of $p$ and~$q$).

 \begin{conj} For every $p\le 2\le q$ and every deterministic $m\times n$ matrix $A=(a_{ij})_{i\le m,j\le n}$,